This Step: Take Driver Training

 Drivers education and driver training requirements include:

-- Commercial Driving School―30 hours classroom training (including Safe Driving Practices course and two hours of parent training)
+- Commercial Driving School―30 hours classroom training (including Safe Driving Practices course and 2 hours of parent training)

-- High School (Secondary) Driver Education―30 hours classroom training (including Safe Driving Practices course and two hours of parent training)
+- High School (Secondary) Driver Education―30 hours classroom training (including Safe Driving Practices course and 2 hours of parent training)

-- Home Training―22 hours classroom-type training, an eight-hour Safe Driving Practices course (including two hours of parent/legal guardian training)
+- Home Training―22 hours classroom-type training, an eight-hour Safe Driving Practices course (including 2 hours of parent/legal guardian training)

 Find a Local Driver Education Provider